Seesaw Models under the Lens of Angular Distributions at $\mu^+\mu^-,\, \mu^+ \mu^+, \, \mu^+ \gamma$ and $\mu^+ e^-$ Colliders: Different Seesaw models

+As seen from \autoref{massII}, with a scalar triplet at the TeV scale and $\mu_\Delta \sim 20$ eV, one can achieve $m_{\nu}\sim 0.1$ eV for Yukawa couplings as large as $\mathcal O(10^{-1})$.
+This opens up the possibility of probing the model at colliders.

-The $\rho$ parameter in this model can be expressed as:
+The presence of the scalar triplet modifies the tree-level masses of the weak gauge bosons and hence contributes to the $\rho$-parameter too.
+The $\rho$ parameter in this model can be expressed as

-which in accordance with the present electroweak precision measurement of $\rho=1.00037 \pm 0.00023$ \cite{pdg} indicates that $v_\Delta\leq2.1$ GeV.
+The current global fit on electroweak precision observables results in $\rho = 1.00031 \pm 0.00019$ \cite{pdg} which requires $v_\Delta \lsim 2.5$ GeV at $3\sigma$ level.
+In this model, the self energies of the weak gauge bosons also acquire additional contributions modifying the oblique parameters.
+However, these contributions can be kept under control by considering large mass of the triplet scalar ($M_\Delta$) with small mass gap among its components.

 Type-II seesaw model can contribute to lepton flavour violating decays $\tau\to \bar\ell_j\ell_k\ell_m$ or $\mu\to \bar e e e$ at tree level via doubly charged scalar.
 Again, it can also enhance radiative lepton flavour violating process like $\mu\to e \gamma$ through singly and doubly charged scalars at one loop level.
 The decay width for these channels can be written as\cite{Kakizaki:2003jk,Antusch:2018svb,Primulando:2019evb,Lindner:2016bgg,Han:2021nod}:

 where $M_{\Delta^{++}}$ and $M_{\Delta^+}$ are the masses of $\Delta^{++}$ and $\Delta^+$, $\delta_{km}$ is the Kronecker-delta and $\alpha$ is the electromagnetic coupling constant.
 However, for our analysis, we choose diagonal coupling $Y_\Delta$ and hence, the bounds from lepton flavour violating decays can safely be ignored.
-Type-II seesaw contributes to muonium anti-muonium oscillation \cite{Pontecorvo:1957cp,Han:2021nod,Chang:1989uk} at tree level via $\Delta^{++}$.
+Type-II seesaw {also} contributes to muonium anti-muonium oscillation \cite{Pontecorvo:1957cp,Han:2021nod,Chang:1989uk} at tree level via $\Delta^{++}$.
 The probability of muonium to anti-muonium transition is given by:

 where $G_f$ is the Fermi constant.
-The upper bound on this probability, given by the PSI experiment, is $\mathcal P(\mathscr M\to\bar {\mathscr M})\leq 8.3 \times 10^{-11}$ at 90\% confidence level \cite{Willmann:1998gd} which is expected to be improved in MACE experiment \cite{MACE}.
-For our choice of benchmark points this probability becomes less than $\sim10^{-12}$.
+The upper bound on this probability, given by the PSI experiment, is $\mathcal P(\mathscr M\to\bar {\mathscr M})\leq 8.3 \times 10^{-11}$ \cite{Willmann:1998gd} at 90\% confidence level which is expected to be improved beyond the level of $10^{-13}$ in MACE experiment \cite{MACE}.
+For our choice of benchmark points this probability becomes less than $\sim10^{-12}$, which is well-below the current experimental limit by PSI.
 Models with heavy neutrinos (like Type-I, Type-III and inverse seesaw) also contribute to this transition probability, but the effects come at one loop-level \cite{Clark:2003tv,Cvetic:2005gx}.

 Through the doubly and the singly charged scalars, Type-II seesaw affects $(g-2)$ of muon as: